Zane-/Zane-.github.io/docs/lessons/lesson_1_1.md

 | `find`  | Finds a file                                        | `find ~/.bash*`              |
 | `grep`  | Search for a text pattern in files                  | `grep -r bash`               |

-`~` means home directory, `.` means current directory, `..` means the directory one level above the current directory.
+* `~` means home directory, `.` means current directory, `..` means the directory one level above the current directory.

-Relative filepath: a filepath relative to where you currently are
+* Relative filepath: a filepath relative to where you currently are.
-Absolute filepath: a filepath relative to the root or home directory
+* Absolute filepath: a filepath relative to the root or home directory.

-Use `man {command}` if you need help with a command.
+* Use `man {command}` if you need help with a command.

-Use `Ctrl+C` to cancel a running command.
+* Use `Ctrl+C` to cancel a running command.

 ## Conclusion